Pixadus/piquant-gui/README.md

 ```

 Then `make`.
 There will be some errors due to missing unit testing files -- ignore these for now.
 The resulting executable will be in `bin/`.

+Compiled platform-specific CLI applications will be available on the [repository releases page](https://github.com/Pixadus/piquant-gui/releases).